martenframework/marten/docs/docs/development/reference/settings.md

 ## CSRF settings

-CSRF settings allow to configure how Cross-Site Request Forgeries (CSRF) attacks protection measures are implemented within the considered Marten project.
+CSRF settings allow configuring how Cross-Site Request Forgeries (CSRF) attack protection measures are implemented within the considered Marten project.
 Please refer to [Cross-Site Request Forgery protection](../../security/csrf) for more details about this topic.

 The following settings are all available under the `csrf` namespace: